willdot/message-broker/README.md

 When sending a message representing an action (subscribe, publish etc) then a uint16 binary message is sent.

 When sending any other data, the length of the data is to be sent first using a binary uint32 and then the actual data sent afterwards.

+## Running the server

+There is a server that can be run using `docker-compose up message-server`.
+This will start a server running listening on port 3000.

+## Example clients
+There is an example application that implements the subscriber and publishers in the `example` directory.

+Run `go build .` to build the file.

+When running the example there are the following flags:

+`publish` : settings this to true will allow messages to be sent every 500ms as well as consuming `consume-from` : this allows you to specify what message to start from.
+If you don't set this or set it to be -1, you will start consuming from the next sent message.